-The Bible is very clear that the concepts of mercy and justice are deeply intertwined.
+The Biblical views of justice and mercy make it clear that both concepts are deeply intertwined.
 Throughout the Old and New Testaments, readers see God’s rich mercy towards sinners as well as His profound desire to see wrong things made right.
 Time and time again, Christians are also charged to take these virtues into the private and public spheres of their lives.
 The question is, how do we know that?
 What do biblical mercy and biblical justice look like?
 How are we to participate in this kind of justice and mercy today?

 MERCY - THE FORGIVENESS OF SINS

 What is biblical mercy?
 In short, it’s the removal - the taking away - of a punishment that was rightly deserved.
 It’s fundamentally related to forgiveness, and God demonstrates it perfectly.
 Charles Spurgeon once wrote that “God's mercy is so great that you may sooner drain the sea of its water, or deprive the sun of its light, or make space too narrow, than diminish the great mercy of God.”

 In the Old Testament, it is mercy that moves God to deliver the Israelites from Egyptian slavery.
 It is this same mercy that is demonstrated when God created a covenant with the Israelites to protect them and care for them (despite their ongoing disobedience).
 Biblical mercy is seen as early as Genesis 3 when God made clothing out of animal skins for Adam and Eve so they would be covered after sinning against Him (Genesis 3: 21).